menu

 Setting & Lifestyle

-Springfield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Springfield is a great place for families with children to consider.
+First of all, many other families with children live here, making Springfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Springfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Springfield’s overall crime rate is lower than average for the country.

-Springfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Springfield does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Springfield citizens is a little higher than the average for US cities and towns: 21.59% of adults in Springfield have at least a bachelor's degree.
+The population of Springfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Springfield, 21.59% have at least a bachelor's degree.

 The per capita income in Springfield in 2018 was $36,518, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $146,072 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.